Durham Dentist - Durham Dental Office

 - We have the Photomed Canon EOS Rebel Digital camera for our clinical photography and have used it to communicate with labs, specialists and pathologists.

 - Our GE Instrumentarium Digital Panoramic x-ray machine is the top rated machine in the world and is known for incredibly low radiation exposure.
 We are told it is 1/30,000th of a medical CT scan in radiation.
-We became fully digital in 2012 with XDR sensors and our digital panoramic machine.
+We became fully digital in 2012 with XDR sensors and our digital panoramic machine and updated our panoramic again in 2018.

 - Another high tech instrument is Easy-shade, from Vident.
 In this age of beautiful smiles, it helps us match colors for crowns and fillings accurately.